 One common thread that can be found when performing a meta-analysis of these studies is that turmeric often yields similar benefits to many common prescription medications.
 In fact, more than a few studies exist that reveal turmeric to be more potent than certain pharmaceuticals.

 When digging into the research, we find that turmeric may have the potential to outperform prescription medications used for the following common ailments:

 A study in the Journal of Affective Disorders revealed that turmeric may work to improve and balance mood.

 Over the course of 8 weeks, two groups were analyzed.
 One group received a placebo, while the second group was given curcumin (the primary turmeric ingredient) each day.
 At the end of the 8 week period, those supplementing with turmeric had noticeably higher test scores analyzing levels of anxiety and depression.

 #2 - Turmeric and the Healing of WoundsTurmeric may work to increase the rate at which wounds heal.
 This includes the reduction of swelling, redness, and oxidation.

-A study featured in a 2006 issue of Molecular and Cellular Biochemistry found that rats being treated with turmeric experienced increase rates of collagen synthesis, an improvement in wound contraction, and heightened tissue strength.
+A study featured in a 2006 issue of Molecular and Cellular Biochemistry found that rats were treated with turmeric experienced increased rates of collagen synthesis, an improvement in wound contraction, and heightened tissue strength.